pagi-org/spec/pagi.md

     schema.
 (Examples: "NW1"="dog")

 id
-:   A string associated with a node that when combined with the node-type can
+:   A string associated with a node that when combined with the nodeType can
     uniquely identify the node within the current document.
 IDs need not be globally unique.